C0mposer/Spyro-1-Practice-Rom/wiki/05-level-select.md

 | +10 gems | R2 |
 | ±50 gems per frame (hold) | Hold L2 / R2 |

-This is useful for practicing gem-count-dependent routing or portal unlocks without collecting gems manually.

 ---

 ## Fly-In Reset Counter

 Each time you fly into a level or load a state during a fly-in, a counter increments.
 This counter is displayed in the inventory menu in place of the normal dragon count.

-Useful for tracking how many attempts you've taken on a given approach or entry.
+Useful for tracking how many attempts you've spend on a single level during a practice session

 ---

-## Notes

-- The level select is available on all platforms.
-- The fly-in reset counter resets when you leave the level or close the game.